-Prerequisite: BHS 240 and 3 credits in Sociology at the 300-level

-Note: Students can only earn credit for one of the following: BHS 311 or BHS 415.
+Prerequisite: BHS 240 and 3 credits in Psychology or Sociology at the 300-level Note: Students can only earn credit for one of the following: BHS 311 or BHS 415.

-BHS 320 Field Practicum 1 (3-3L) A
+BHS 320 BHS Field Placement 1 (3-3L) A

-A supervised practical experience with a community or social agency closely related to the student's interest and/or future plans.
+Students complete a supervised field placement of 125 hours with a community or social agency closely related to the student's interest and/or future plans.
 Readings, written assignments and group meetings will help students reflect on and integrate knowledge with practical experience.

 Prerequisite: BHS 240.
 Restricted to students in BA: Behavioural Science (Concentration or Major) with a CGPA of not less than 2.0.
 Permission of the department required.